3300 Gateway Street, Springfield, OR

 Illumination - Headlamp or flashlight with extra batteries.

 First Aid - For you and your gear.
 Bandages, knife, medicine, duct tape.

 Shelter - Emergency blanket in case you are out longer than expected.

 Whistle - Great for communication, or emergency signaling.

-Carpooling: We will meet at Best Buy, just off I-5, to set up carpools.
+Carpooling: We will meet at Best Buy, on Gateway, just of I-5 to set up carpools.
 Please indicate in your RSVP if you are willing to drive.
 Those that need rides, please be willing to chip in for gas money and wear and tear of the driver's vehicle.

-Parking and Regulations: Eagles Rest does not require the Northwest Forest Pass.
-There is a large parking lot near the trailhead, that has restrooms.
+Parking and Regulations: Goodman Creek does not require the Northwest Forest Pass.
+There is a large parking lot near the Hardesty Trailhead, that offers a bathroom.

 Hope to see you on the trail.